George Bruce Malleson: Biography

-Malleson was born in Wimbledon.
-Educated at Winchester, he obtained a cadetship in the Bengal infantry in 1842, and served through the second Burmese War.
-His subsequent appointments were in the civil line, the last being that of guardian to the young maharaja of Mysore.
+Malleson was born in Wimbledon, son of John Malleson.
+Educated at Wimbledon and Winchester, he obtained a cadetship in the Bengal Native infantry in 1842, and served through the second Burmese War.
+His subsequent appointments were in the civil line, the last being that of guardian to the young maharaja of Mysore, Chamarajendra Wodeyar from 1869 to 1877.
 He retired with the rank of colonel in 1877, having been created C.S.I. in the 1872 Birthday Honours.

-He was a voluminous writer, his first work to attract attention being the famous "Red Pamphlet", published at Calcutta in 1857, when the Sepoy Mutiny was at its height.
+He was a prolific writer, his first work to attract attention being the famous "Red Pamphlet", published at Calcutta in 1857, when the Sepoy Mutiny was at its height.
 He continued, and considerably rewrote the History of the Indian Mutiny 1857-8 (6 vols., 1878–1880), which was begun but left unfinished by Sir John Kaye.
 Among his other books the most valuable are History of the French in India (2nd ed., 1893) and The Decisive Battles of India (3rd ed., 1888).

 He authored the biographies of the Mughal Emperor Akbar, the French governor-general Dupleix and the British officer Robert Clive for the Rulers of India series.

 He died at 27 West Cromwell Road, London, on 1 March 1898.